shanewholloway/js-csv-iter-parse/README.md

   ) : async_iterator< array< string >
 ```

-Awaits each new csv row of `aiter_csv_lines`, parses and yields it.
+Awaits each new CSV row of `aiter_csv_lines`, parses and yields it.

 ```javascript
 // pseudo code